Seismic Monitoring - Central Mackenzie Valley

 Schedule

 No detectable changes to the background seismicity were noted before during or after a small Conoco-Phillips Canada test frack in the area.
-Exploration activity has now ceased, however, data will continue to be collected for the next several years.
-Having a high resolution seismic baseline for the area will allow regulators to accurately assess any induced seismic risks should exploration activities resume in the area.
+Data has been collected for several years, and an excellent baseline record of seismicity in the area has now been recorded.
+NTGS expects to remove and redeploy the array summer 2019.
+Having a high-resolution seismic baseline for the area will allow regulators to accurately assess any induced seismic risks should exploration activities resume in the area.

 Keywords